 Make the Jam

-- Bring the sugar, salt and vinegar to a simmer.
+- Bring the sugar, salt and vinegar to a simmer and cook for 2 minutes.
 Add the currants and warm them through.
 Add a splash of vanilla extract if using.

 - Gently pulse the fruit with a hand blender to break it up.
 You can also buzz them in a food processor before cooking.
 If the fruit isn't broken up, it won't be spreadable.